please-build/go-rules/tools/driver/README.md

 ## Features
 The package driver provides a bridge between go tooling and build systems like Please.
-Tools like `gopls`, and many of the linter in `golangci-lint` respect the package driver.
+Tools like `gopls`, and many of the linters in `golangci-lint` respect the package driver.
 Anything that uses `github.com/x/tools` under the hood will work.

 Instead of using `go list`, these tools will instead use this package driver.
 The package driver will then use Please to